RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

-\textbf{Distribution of Probing Interval:} Probing interval refers to the duration between two consecutive probing bursts from the same device.
-Typically, the probing interval of a device depends on the internal setting of the device (e.g., hardware specifications), its external environment (e.g., signal reception quality), and randomness~\cite{freudiger2015talkative}.
-In this regard, we consider the probing interval as an \emph{independent and identically distributed} (IID) random variable sampled from a statistical distribution.
+\textbf{Distribution of Probing Interval: } Probing interval is the idle time of a device before it initiates the next probing burst.
+Typically, probing interval depends on the device's internal setting (e.g., hardware specifications) and external environment (e.g., signal reception quality); often, it also depends on randomness~\cite{freudiger2015talkative}.
+Thus, we could interpret the probing interval ($\tau$) as an \emph{independent and identically distributed} (IID) random variable sampled from the statistical distribution that depends on both the device and the external environment.
 Formally, for a single device $u \in U$ in a counting area $v\in V$, the probability that a probing interval is $\tau$ can be expressed as

-where we refer to $U$ as the set of devices $\{u\}$ and $V$ as the set of counting areas $\{v\}$, respectively.
+where $U$ is the set of devices $\{u\}$, and $V$ is the set of counting areas $\{v\}$.

-In terms of device counting, we are more interested in the distribution of probing interval of a counting area, which is the marginal distribution based on \EquationWord(\ref{eq: conditional_distribution}).
-Formally, for a counting area $v\in V$, the probability that a probing interval of $\tau$ appears in the area is expressed as
+We will later reveal that knowing the distribution of probing interval is important to achieve unbiased device counting.
+Unfortunately, knowing the distribution for each device in each counting area is next to impossible, given the unpredictably diverse brands and models of Wi-Fi devices.\footnote{The distribution may differ from device to device, even among devices of the same brand and model. } Thus, we have to forgo the device information and collect the interval distribution in each counting area, i.e., the marginal distribution of \EquationWord(\ref{eq: conditional_distribution}).
+Formally, the probability that a probing interval is $\tau$ in a counting area $v\in V$ is expressed as

-In our observation, the probing interval ($\tau$) in \EquationWord(\ref{eq: marginal_distribution}) can be regarded as an IID variable with the number of sampling being sufficiently large.
-To validate this, we conduct an independence test shown in \FigureWord~\ref{fig:interval_distribution_daily}.
-In the test, we collected the probing intervals of a counting area on different days.
-Each day has approximately 266,000 PRFs, and we calculated the probing intervals from the bursts that share the same MAC address.
-We made a hypothesis that $\tau$ is IID given a counting area $v\in {V}$.
-Through \emph{Ljung-Box} test to validate the independence and \emph{Kolmogorov-Smirnov} test to validate the identical distribution, both tests \emph{failed to reject} the hypothesis with \emph{p-values} $> 0.9$.
-In addition, probing interval shows similar independence with MAC address randomization.\footnote{We check the 7$th$ bit of the information element in PRF~\cite{ieeeGuidelinesUseExtended2017}.} Finally, we show in \FigureWord~\ref{fig:culmulative_distribution} how the distribution varies by counting areas, which demonstrates the nontrivial environmental impacts on the probing intervals.
+Simply, we can estimate \EquationWord~(\ref{eq: marginal_distribution}) by collecting massive PRFs in a counting area over an extended period.